williamdxz/Advanced-Interactive-Broadcasting/Live-Streaming/Agora-Interactive-Broadcasting-Live-Streaming-Web-Webpack/README.md

 The following features are included in this sample project:

-- join and leave room:
+- join and leave room
-- set microphone and camera device:
+- set microphone and camera device
-- set live streaming cdn url and then start and stop live streaming publish:
+- set live streaming cdn url and then start and stop live streaming publish

 ## Prerequisites